rapid7/insightconnect-plugins/plugins/pagerduty/help.md

 #### Get User by Their Email Address

-Get a User from using their email address
+This action is used to get a User from using their email address

 ##### Input